helm/charts/stable/rabbitmq/README.md

 ## Upgrading

+### To 5.0.0

+This major release changes the clustering method from `ip` to `hostname`.
+This change is needed to fix the persistence.
+The data dir will now depend on the hostname which is stable instead of the pod IP that might change.

+> IMPORTANT: Note that if you upgrade from a previous version you will lose your data.

 ### To 3.0.0

 Backwards compatibility is not guaranteed unless you modify the labels used on the chart's deployments.
 Use the workaround below to upgrade from versions previous to 3.0.0.
-The following example assumes that the release name is opencart:
+The following example assumes that the release name is rabbitmq:

 ```console
 $ kubectl delete statefulset rabbitmq --cascade=false